markwragg/markwragg.github.io/drafts/powershell-vs-python.md

 As someone who has a strong familiarity with PowerShell, I'm finding it useful to reference the concepts of Python against their PowerShell equivalents.
 [Adam Driscoll did this previously in 2020 and his page was incredibly helpful](https://blog.ironmansoftware.com/powershell-vs-python/).
 Below I've created my own (following a similar approach, referencing the concepts covered by [W3Schools](https://www.w3schools.com/python/default.asp)) and comparing them side by side with the PowerShell equivalent, to help cement my knowledge as I learn Python.

-> The PowerShell examples given below have been tested as working in PowerShell 7.5.
+> The examples given below have been tested as working in PowerShell 7.4 and Python 3.13.

 <style type="text/css">
   td { vertical-align: top; }